Minor in Latin American Studies

 Ana Luengo (2015), Assistant Professor in Modern Languages and Literatures.
 Ph.D.
 Hamburg Universität.

-Latin American Studies Minor — 21-24 units
+Latin American Studies Minor — 21 units minimum

 A minimum of 6 upper-division units are required to complete the minor.